-While primary education in the country is now free, high school tuition and related costs remain expensive.
-Many families cannot afford the expense and are also dependent upon their children for much of the necessary daily work required to survive.
+While primary education in Lesotho is free, high school tuition and related costs are a challenge for most families on Qholaqhoe Mountain.
+Many cannot afford the yearly expense and often find themselves dependent upon their children for much of the necessary daily work required to survive.

 However, education is highly valued and respected.
 An education is considered a luxury that families struggle to provide for their children.
 The promise of an education offers the promise of a way out of a life of subsistence farming and herding.